-When a second satellite is added, a second ellipsoid is It is desirable to have the capability for GRS satellite-to- 15 formed.
+When a second satellite is added, a second ellipsoid is formed.
 The User is at one of the foci, the second satellite is at the other.
 The first ellipsoid and the second ellipsoid intersect and produce an ellipse.
 The reason for this is because they share a common focus.
 [IDS Cite 26]

 When a third satellite is added, a third ellipsoid is formed.
+The User is at one of the foci, the third satellite is at the other.
 The first and second ellipsoids and the third ellipsoid intersect at two points, with the target at one of the two points.